1982-1989: Heavy Metal Megastar

 Wales's Charitable Foundation".
 Iron Maiden musicians made guest

 appearances with the Marillion group, as Bruce Dickinson recalled years later - it was then that they met the British Queen Elizabeth II in person.
-The group summarized its 12th anniversary with the documentary VHS 12 Wasted Years, which, like several previously released films, was very successful
+The group celebrated their 12th anniversary with the documentary VHS 12 Wasted Years, which, like several previously released films, was a great success (gold and platinum certified in Great Britain, the United States, and even more in Canada).
+At this stage of their international career, the band had sold about 20 million records, over a thousand concerts played, and one-hundred gold and platinum records.

 No comments: